- Coinbase vs Kraken: Instant Buy or Crypto Exchange?

 |Location||San Francisco, CA, USA||San Francisco, CA, USA|

-When looking at the key information table above, you probably noticed Coinbase is listed as beginner friendly, while Kraken is not.
-Though both sites allow users to buy Bitcoin, Ethereum, and other cryptocurrencies, they provide this service in different ways.
+When looking at the key information table above, you probably noticed Coinbase is listed as beginner friendly.
+However, Kraken is not.
+Though both sites allow users to buy cryptocurrency, they provide this service in different ways.

 Kraken operates as a cryptocurrency exchange.
-Users are able to trade currency pairs with each other, similar to a forex or stock exchange.
-This leaves more room for human error, than Coinbase does, especially for user with no previous trading experience.
+To explain, you’re able to trade currency pairs with each other, similar to a forex or stock exchange.
+This design leaves more room for human error than Coinbase does, especially if you have no previous trading experience.

-- Wait for your deposit to hit your account, which usually take 1-5 business days.
+- Next, wait for your deposit to hit your account, which usually takes 1-5 business days.

 As you’ll see below, Coinbase allows you to lock in your price more quickly.

-Coinbase aims to simplify buying cryptocurrency by removing many of the negative aspects found at exchanges.
-They also allow users to buy cryptocurrency with both bank transfers and credit/debit cards.
-Below we’ll show you what the Coinbase buying process is like for each payment method.
+Alternatively, Coinbase simplifies buying cryptocurrency by removing many of the more complex aspects found at exchanges.
+Even more, it allows you to buy cryptocurrency with both bank transfers (ACH) and debit cards.
+Below, we’ll show you what the Coinbase buying process is like for each payment method.

-- Instantly buy Bitcoin, Ethereum, or Litecoin at the set price.
+- Next, instantly buy Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, Litecoin, or several other coins at the set price.

-NOTE: Coinbase credit card and bank transfer purchasing limits vary by user.
-Credit card limits are determined by account age, buying history, and verification status.
+Note: Coinbase debit card and bank transfer purchasing limits vary by user.
+For example, debit card limits are determined by account age, buying history, and verification status.
 If you’re hoping to purchase larger amounts, bank transfer purchases are a great option, as you can immediately have access to higher limits after verification.

-- Buy Bitcoin, Ethereum, or Litecoin at the set price.
+- After that, buy Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, Litecoin, or several other coins at the set price.

-- You will receive the agreed upon amount of cryptocurrency, that you purchased, after a few days of processing time.
+- Then, you’ll receive the agreed-upon amount of cryptocurrency that you purchased after a few days of processing time.

-When using a credit or debit card, it’s easy to see the benefits of Coinbase.
-Not only will you be able to use an often-preferred payment method, but you’ll also receive your cryptocurrency instantly.
+When using a debit card, it’s easy to see the benefits of Coinbase.
+Not only are you able to use an often-preferred payment method, but you also receive your cryptocurrency instantly.

-Users can also benefit when using a bank transfer, if they’re looking to lock in a price as soon as possible.
-Unlike on Kraken, Coinbase allows you to lock in your purchase price, before your bank transfer is processed.
+If you’re looking to lock in a price as soon as possible, you can also benefit when using a bank transfer.
+Unlike on Kraken, Coinbase allows you to lock in your purchase price before your bank transfer is processed.
 This can be useful if you’re expecting prices to rise quickly.
-Do note that you cannot transfer cryptocurrency from your account, while your bank transfer is being processed.
+Note that you cannot transfer cryptocurrency from your account while your bank transfer is being processed.

 Regardless of which payment method you use, the price and fees will be clearly shown at the time of your purchase.
-The price is based off exchange rates, insuring a fair price.
-Coinbase does charge fees for their service, which you can see in the “Fees” section below.
+The price is based on exchange rates, so you can be sure it’s a fair price.
+Coinbase does charge fees for their service, which you can see in the Fees section below.

-Coinbase offers customer support through email.
+Coinbase offers customer support through email and phone.
 While not flawless, Coinbase seems to respond to customer support issues in a reasonable time frame.
 In our personal experience, Coinbase has responded within 24-48 hours for support tickets.
-This is mostly echoed across online forums, although 24-72 hours may be a more accurate overall mark.
+This experience is mostly echoed across online forums, although 24-72 hours may be a more accurate overall mark.

-Kraken has typically been known for having good customer service, although there appears to be a lot of new recent complaints.
-Around online forums, users have said they’re struggling to get new accounts verified, as well as being unable to get ahold of customer support in a reasonable time frame.
+Kraken has typically been known for having good customer service, although there appear to be some complaints surrounding account verification times.
+Around online forums, users have said they’re struggling to get new accounts verified as well as being unable to get ahold of customer support in a reasonable time frame.

 Both Companies Are Trusted by the Community

-Both companies are currently based out of San Francisco, California.
-As U.S. based companies, whose customers include U.S. residents, both sites are fully committed to complying with all U.S. laws and regulations.
+Both companies are located in San Francisco, California.
+As U.S.-based companies, both sites are fully committed to complying with all U.S. laws and regulations.

 Safe and Secure

-With millions of dollars being held on these sites, security of funds is one of their users’ top concerns.
+With millions of dollars being held on these sites, the security of funds should be one of their top concerns.
 Both Kraken and Coinbase adhere to industry best practices for storing both cryptocurrency and fiat currency funds.

-- Company and user funds are segregated, meaning user funds aren’t used for company operational purposes.
+- They keep company and user funds segregated, meaning they don’t use your funds for company operational purposes.

-- The vast majority of Cryptocurrency funds are stored in secure offline cold storage wallets.
-This protects these funds from a potential hack or other security breach.
+- Most importantly, the vast majority of cryptocurrency funds are stored in secure offline cold storage wallets.
+This type of storage protects these funds from a potential hack or other security breaches.

-- Both sites offer a variety of methods to secure your personal accounts, including 2-Factor Authentication.
+- Also, both sites offer a variety of methods to secure your personal accounts, including 2-factor authentication.

-Coinbase takes it a step further.
-Cryptocurrency funds held online are insured by a syndicate of Lloyd’s of London and U.S. customer’s USD wallet balances are covered up to $250,000 by FDIC insurance.
+Additionally, Coinbase provides a few extra precautions.
+Cryptocurrency funds held online are insured by a syndicate of Lloyd’s of London.
+On top of that, U.S. customer’s USD wallet balances are covered up to $250,000 by FDIC insurance.

 - They provide additional services that Kraken does not.

-- They accept credit/debit cards, which naturally carry higher fees.
-This is due to the fees charged by credit card companies and the risks for fraudulent charge backs.
+- And, they accept debit cards, which naturally carry higher fees.
+These fees are due to the fees charged by card companies and the risks of fraudulent chargebacks.

-On Coinbase, bank transfer purchases typically carry 1.49% fees, while credit/debit card purchases carry 3.99% fees.
-See the image below for more details.
+On Coinbase, bank transfer purchases typically carry 1.49% fees while debit card purchases carry 3.99% fees.

 If you’re hoping to purchase a variety of altcoins, Kraken is likely the better option for you.

-Kraken allows users to trade the following cryptocurrencies:
+On the other hand, Kraken allows you to trade the following cryptocurrencies:

 - Ethereum Classic